A Washington state sheriff is facing criminal charges after incident with Black newspaper delivery driver - KTVZ

 Altheimer filed a claim for damages of at least $5 million against the county in June.
 Altheimer’s attorneys said in the filing the incident caused him “severe emotional distress.”
 Pierce County is not commenting on the pending litigation.

-When asked about Troyer’s current status, the Pierce County Sheriff’s office provided the following statement.
-“Sheriff Troyer remains the elected Sheriff in full lawful authority and is presumed innocent until proven guilty.
+When asked about Troyer’s current status, the Pierce County Sheriff’s Department provided this statement: “Sheriff Troyer remains the elected Sheriff in full lawful authority and is presumed innocent until proven guilty.
 The Sheriff has instructed his command staff, and the entire Pierce County Sheriff’s Department to continue in its mission and to fulfill their duties without interruption or distraction.”

 The-CNN-Wire